isomerpages/moe-kentridgesec/_school-information/Academic Matters/Assessment Matters.md

 variant: markdown
 ---
 ### Assessment Plan
-To nurture lifelong learners, the school-based assessments aim to nurture the intrinsic motivation in our students to learn and reduce the over-inflation of effort so as to ensure their well-being and a balanced approach to their development.
+To nurture lifelong learners, the school-based assessments aim to nurture the intrinsic motivation in our students to learn and reduce the over-inflation of effort so as to ensure their well-being and a balanced approach to their development.<br><br>
 The assessment plans are as follows:<br>

 **Secondary 1 to 3**